renatoluz/br-machine-learning/projects/capstone/capstone_report_template-pt_br.md

 ## IV.
-Resultados
+Results

 ### Model Evaluation and Validation
 The Random Forest was first chosen for GridSearchCV due to the highest performance in the initial analysis.
 However, GridSearchCV didn’t help to improve the best score of 56.24% in the test set.
 The best test score with hyperparameter optimization was 51.73% with RandomForest.
 Perhaps this is a more representative score since the parameters were optimized to the test set but to the validation set which avoids overfititng to the test set due to the choice of hyperparameters.

 ### Justification
 The model chosen as final solution is Random Forest with the parameters max_depth=5, n_estimators=10, max_features=1.

-As vectorizer method it is chosen CountVectorizer with max_features = 50 and using stop words .
+As vectorizer method it is chosen CountVectorizer with max_features = 50 and using stop words.

 It reached the highest score in the test set of 56.24% .

 ## V. Conclusion